sleconf/sleconf-www/2023/CFP.md

 ### SLE and Doctoral Students

 SLE encourages students to submit to the SPLASH doctoral symposium.
-Authors of accepted papers will have the chance to present their work to the SLE audience, too.
+Authors of accepted papers will also have the chance to present their work to the SLE audience.

 #### Contact

-For additional information, clarification, or answers to questions, please contact the program co-chairs (E.Scott _at_ rhul.ac.uk and thomas.degueule _at_ labri.fr).
+For additional information, clarification, or answers, please get in touch with the program co-chairs (E.Scott _at_ rhul.ac.uk and thomas.degueule _at_ labri.fr).